yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Architecture

-At the high level, the architecture re-implements the canonical encoder-decoder model in a parallel way.
-But novel components were added to exploit the dual encoder-decoder representation.
+At the high level, the architecture re-implements the canonical encoder-decoder model but in a parallel way.
+Furthemore, novel components were added to exploit the dual & paralle encoder-decoder representation.

 ### Encoder-Decoder